 Heat pumps cost a significant amount to purchase, between £5,000 and £14,000 and generally require more to run than equivalent gas boilers because, although they use less energy overall, electricity is far more expensive than gas.

-Fortunately, there are incentive schemes like the Renewable Heat Incentive (RHI) and Green Homes Grant to assist with this, but it requires some sums to work out the overall costs.
-The quality of heat pump installations has sometimes come in for criticism.
+Fortunately, there are incentive schemes like the Renewable Heat Incentive (RHI), and if you are on a low income there may be local authority schemes available which replaced the very short-lived Green Homes Grant.
+It's important to spend time working out the overall costs.
+The quality of heat pump installations has also sometimes come in for criticism.

 Oversized systems generally run less efficiently and can end up costing customers more in the long run.
 A crucial factor (identified by Tipperary Energy Agency from installations in Ireland) is the requirement to take accurate heat loss measurements of the home in order to appropriately size systems and radiators.
 With this in mind, it may be worthwhile getting an assessor or engineer to do some design work up front, rather than getting the whole job done by an installer.